-Laura Dre ’s poignant, but often sexy and thought-provoking electronic and contemporary synth pop breathes new life into the ever popular and evolving synth and retrowave scene.
+Laura Dre ’s sultry and thought-provoking electronic and contemporary synth pop breathes new life into the ever popular and evolving synth and retrowave scene.

 Indeed into modern electronic pop itself.